Pikku-Vesijärvi

-Pikku-Vesijärvi is a pond in Lahti, Päijänne Tavastia, Finland.
+Pikku-Vesijärvi is a pond in Lahti, Päijät-Häme, Finland.
 Its greatest depth is 4.5 meters (1998).
 Around the pond is an arboretum where is even more than 40 tree species.
 Also, near Pikku-Vesijärvi is Lanu-puisto, a park where is 12 Olavi Lanu's statues made of concrete.
 The pond has connection to Vesijärvi.
 Pikku-Vesijärvi is a popular social spot and is located near to Lahti's center.